enasequence/read_docs/submit/general-guide/submissions-portal.rst

 Submitted Runs and Analyses
 ---------------------------

-For analyses and runs there are reports available on archival of their associated files.
+For analyses and runs there are reports available on archival of their associated submitted files.
 Access these in `WSP <https://www.ebi.ac.uk/ena/submit/webin/>`_.
 These are the only two object types which have data files associated with them rather than just metadata.
 These can be accessed from the WSP dashboard, look for the buttons named: